 - Follow up in person or via phone

 - Issue Weed Notice according to Weed Control Act—control action required or will be done by the county, at the landowner’s expense

 If prohibited noxious weeds are found on properties, Lamont County will:

 - Contact landowner to make aware of prohibited noxious weeds

 - Issue Mandatory Weed Notice according to Weed Control Act—control action required or will be done at landowners expense by the county.

-Rural residents are able to obtain Hay Permits from Lamont County allowing the haying of County right-of-ways instead of mowing.
-These permits are valid from July 1 to August 1 and must be received by June 1 of the calendar year.
+Rural residents are able to obtain Hay Permits from Lamont County allowing the haying of County rights-of-way instead of mowing.
+These permits are valid from July 1 to August 1 and must be received by June 1.

 Download the Hay Permit and return completed via fax at 780-895-2892, or email to ASB@lamontcounty.ca.